calvinmetcalf/intercal/README.txt

                               HOW TO GET STARTED

-First, note that there is a much fuller manual than this README file available.
-For full information about C-INTERCAL, including extensive installation and usage instructions, see that one; point a web browser at doc/html/index.htm, or run `info -f doc/ick.inf', or failing that read the plain text version at doc/ick.txt.
-After C-INTERCAL is installed, the manual is also available with just `info ick'.
+First, note that there is a much fuller manual than this file available.
+For full information about C-INTERCAL, including extensive installation and usage instructions, see that one; point a PDF reader at doc/ick.pdf, a web browser at doc/html/index.htm, or run `info -f doc/ick.inf', or failing that read the plain text version at doc/ick.txt.
+After C-INTERCAL is installed, the manual is also available with just `info ick' for information about running ick, the compiler, or `info C-INTERCAL' for the available information about ick and C-INTERCAL.

 You want a man page?
 Man pages are for wimps.
 To compile an INTERCAL program `foo.i' to executable code, just do